 Most ads don’t convert; the data confirms that because the average conversion rate is just over 4%.
-To ensure your ads don’t suffer the same fate, you must put the same attention and focus on dedicated post-click experiences as you do with ads.
+To ensure your ads don’t suffer the same fate, you must put the same attention and focus on dedicated post-click landing pages as you do with ads.

 When your ads and post-click pages convey the same narrative, not only do you successfully meet user expectations, you also add credibility to the offer.
 Trust and credibility play a crucial role in getting conversions, especially for high ticket items such as finance platforms, where prospects are extra cautious about where to invest their money.

-Let’s see how Gemini, a cryptocurrency marketplace, uses dedicated post-click experiences to acquire new investors.
+Let’s see how Gemini, a cryptocurrency marketplace, uses dedicated post-click landing pages to acquire new investors.

 Google search ad for “bitcoin”